DarkScorpion/muReq/README.md

 ## muReq - Multiple Request [![Build Status](https://travis-ci.org/DarkScorpion/muReq.svg?branch=m)](https://travis-ci.org/DarkScorpion/muReq)

-Module for multiple requests.
-It takes an array or object with the address of the request.
+Node.js module, for multiple and single requests with using Promises.
+It takes an array or object with the addreses of the request.
 Returns Promise with an array or object containing the result.
-Possible single request and customization of each individual request.
+Flexible customization down to the individual fields of the request.

 ### Install
 ```